 Is there a 13 move rule in chess?

 No, there is no 13 move rule in chess.
-There is a 50 move rule as per which if no pawn movement and piece capture is made within the last 50 moves then the player can claim a draw.
+There is a 50 move rule as per which if no pawn movement and no capture is made within the last 50 moves then the player can claim a draw.

-Also, there is a 75 move rule as per which the game ends in a draw automatically if no pawn movement and capture is made within the last 75 moves.
+Also, there is a 75 move rule as per which the game ends in a draw automatically if no pawn movement and no capture is made within the last 75 moves.

 What is the 50 move rule in chess?

-50 move rule means if no pawn movement and piece capture is made within the last 50 moves then the player can claim a draw.
+50 move rule means if no pawn movement and no capture is made within the last 50 moves then the player can claim a draw.
 This rule was made to prevent the chess game from continuing for long hours.

 To get more in-depth knowledge about the 50 move rule and the 75 move rule, then check out this article in which I have simplified everything for you.